slowrunner77 (13206) - Reno, Nevada, USA - SEP 10, 2014

 "Hard to find info on some of these brews.
 Anyway, more belgian than pale ale, at least as far as american standards are concerned.
 Kind of pale in color, tinged with amber.
 Floral hops and belgian yeast up front on the nose.
 Flavor is definitely belgian leaning, fruity and dry.
 Not bad." cubs (10742) - Fort Collins, Colorado, USA - MAR 18, 2013

 Tap @ Denver Beer Co.
 Pours a copper appearance with a white head.
 Quite herbal, a bit spicy yeasty, earthy, a bit herbal aroma.
 Somewhat soapy, floral hoppy, lightly fruity, toasted malty flavor.
 The herbal and yeasty notes along with the bitterness creates this soapiness that I dread.
-Could be better. notalush (5878) - Denver, Colorado, USA - MAR 10, 2013
+Could be better. notalush (5955) - Lakewood, Colorado, USA - MAR 10, 2013

 On tap at Denver Beer poured a clear amber with a small lingering ivory head.
 Aromas of fruittiness, bread, light earthiness and light yeast.
 Palate was light to medium bodied and crisp.
 Flavors of bread, fruittiness and a hint of spice with a crisp finish.